-As Covid-19 looms and the economic world stalls, business leaders are looking to digital integration as the solution.
-The vast scope of digital integration, once thought to be years away, is a clear sign of the digital revolution that is shaping the future of business.
+As CoVID-19 looms and the economic world stalls, business leaders are looking to digital integration as the solution.
+The vast scope of digital integration once thought to be years away is a clear sign of the digital revolution that is shaping the future of business.

 This article will take about 4 minutes to read

-One third of the global population is now on Covid-19 lockdown.
+One-third of the global population is now on COVID-19 lockdown.
 As a result, company executives are finding themselves in the unprecedented situation of dealing with a global shutdown.
 For many CEOs, this means taking losses in order to put the safety of their workers, their customers, and their partners first.

 A recent survey conducted by YPO focused on the different ways in which CEOs and their companies are reacting to the pandemic.
-With industry events and business travel taking a major hit, business growth and expansion has slowed to a crawl.
+With industry events and business travel taking a major hit, business growth and expansion have slowed to a crawl.

-Knowing this, it’s hardly a surprise that 35% of deals posted on Opportunity Network in the past week have been directly related to Covid-19.
+Knowing this, it’s hardly a surprise that 35% of deals posted on Opportunity Network in the past week have been directly related to COVID-19.
 In fact, one-fifth of all deals were for the demand or supply of masks or gloves.
 Members are increasingly turning to the platform as an agile tool to connect with alternative solutions.

 The Future of Digital Transformation is Now

 In these turbulent times, businesses worldwide have had to adapt quickly to keep their workforce productive while working from home.
-Firms who may have previously dismissed the need for digital integration are now looking for fast solutions.
+Firms that may have previously dismissed the need for digital integration are now looking for fast solutions.

 Google Trends Search: Video Conference